shaunazzopardi/sweap/SYNTAX.md

 These propositional formulas may reference state variables (either current or primed next values), and input and output variables (only current value).

-When such a formula does not constrain a state variable, that variable is treated as **non-deterministically updated, not as an identity assignment**.
+When a transition formula does not constrain a state variable, that variable is treated as **non-deterministically updated, not as an identity assignment**.
 Note this differs from the guarded assignment style, where unconstrained variables are treated as identity assignments.
 This allows more concise specification of general relational constraints over next variables, but also requires care to avoid unintentionally leaving variables unconstrained.

-An empty `#` therefore allows any next state for all state variables.
+Specifying no formula after `#` therefore allows any next state for all state variables.
 This means that the following two transitions have different semantics:

 ```text
 q0 -> q1 [true #]